ezakhar/help/en/basics/analyse-detailed-activity.md

 ### Intensity level {#intensitylevel}

-Intensity level of an activity is measured in % of the athlete’s  LT level by power, pace or heart rate.
+The intensity level of an activity is measured in % of the athlete’s  LT level by power, pace or heart rate.

 If the activity has been completed with the use of a power meter, then